benmoseley/FBPINNs/multilevel-paper/README.md

 `plot.py` and `Paper plots.ipynb` reproduces all of the figures shown in the paper.

+`fourier_pinn_ablation.py` is an extra script which was used to select optimal hyperparameters for the PINNs with Fourier input features used in the paper.

 ## Using slurm

 `main.py` is set up to submit each training run as an independent job using [slurm](https://slurm.schedmd.com/).